Peter's Nostalgia Site

 The Super Emitron was first used by the BBC in November 1937 for televising the armistice ceremony at the Cenotaph.
 The distortion is far from obvious in the screen image.

 After the war in 1946 the BBC restarted television broadcasting using the same 405 line standard and this continued until the early 1980s.
+You can see some of the factors involved in deciding to continue with this standard after the war here.
 The following film clip was used for trade test transmissions in the hours not covered by normal program transmissions.
 You can see the EMI control room and control gallery in operation.
 The video was filmed from the screen of a 1937 HMV901.